Select one of the four program categories, or browse by using filters:

 The 16 session group-based/seven individual home/parent sessions Nurturing Program is an evidence-based model that was developed and validated from years of extensive research throughout the state of Louisiana.
 The target population participating in the program were parents in child welfare referred primarily for child neglect.
 Parents and their children attended 16 group sessions along with intermittent individual parent sessions to ensure program competencies were being learned and practiced.

 In an independent analysis of the data conducted by the Casey Family Foundation, results on 564 families participating in the program showed significant and positive improvements in all five subscales of the AAPI-2; an overall retention rate of 70%; and a repeat maltreatment rate of 12% a rate much lower than that found by many other similar studies.
-Read the complete results of the study.

 The Nurturing Program for Parents and their Infants, Toddlers and Preschoolers incorporates two primary forms of data gathering: Assessment and Evaluation.

 Assessment - Parent educators gather information from families in order to learn more about them, how much they already know about parenting, and the beliefs they have about raising children.
 This is called assessment.
 Assessment in the Nurturing Programs occurs at the beginning and the end of parenting programs in the form of self-report inventories.
 The Nurturing Program uses two pre and posttest self reports.